 FTSE 100: To speculate on the movements of the FTSE 100, spread bettors and CFD traders buy and sell the UK 100 instrument, one of the most popular markets globally.
 Launched in 1984, before the resurrection of the City of London, the FTSE 100 has traced the fortunes of the UK and global economy ever since.
 The index is particularly affected by fluctuations in commodity prices because of the number of large mining and oil companies listed on the London Stock Exchange.

 DAX: The DAX index, renowned for its volatility, is popular amongst traders looking for quick profits through taking advantage of its sharp price movements.
 As with the underlying German economy, the main sectors to watch are Pharma, Chemicals, Industrials, Healthcare and Automobiles.

-Apple: The electronics giant is loved as much by traders (particularly those who held on to Apple shares in the 1990s) as it is by consumers.
+Apple: The electronics giant is loved as much by Motley Fool Stock Advisor (particularly those who held on to Apple shares in the 1990s) as it is by consumers.
 Following a slump in the 90s, the corporation soared to global dominance after the launch of the hugely popular iPod and iPhone.
 Trading this equity is particularly affected by the launch of new products and the number of bugs they may contain.